On the lengths of divisible codes: Divisible codes and the linear programming method

 As demonstrated in e.g.~\cite{honold2016partial}, the average argument of Lemma~\ref{lemma_average} is equivalent to the linear programming method applied to the first two MacWilliams Identities, i.e., $i=0,1$.
 So, the proof of Theorem~\ref{thm:characterization} shows that invoking the other equations gives no further restrictions for the possible lengths of divisible codes.
 This is different in the case of partial $k$-spreads, i.e., the determination of $\smax_q(v,2k;k)$.
-Here the multisets of points in Corollary~\ref{cor_divisibility_cdc} are indeed sets that correspond to projective linear codes, which are characterized by the additional condition $\hdist(C^\perp)\geq 3$, i.e., $A_2^\perp=0$.
-The upper bound of N{\u{a}}stase and Sissokho can be concluded from the first two MacWilliams Identities, i.e., the average argument of Lemma~\ref{lemma_average}, see Proposition~\ref{prop_partial_spread}.
+Here the associated multisets of points are indeed sets that correspond to projective linear codes, which are characterized by the additional condition $\hdist(C^\perp)\geq 3$, i.e., $A_2^\perp=0$.
+The upper bound of N{\u{a}}stase and Sissokho can be concluded from the first two MacWilliams Identities, i.e., the average argument of Lemma~\ref{lemma_average}, see Corollary~\ref{cor:partial_spread_ub}.
 Theorem~\ref{main_theorem_1_ps} and Theorem~\ref{main_theorem_2_ps} are based on the first three MacWilliams Identities while also the forth MacWilliams Identity is needed for the mentioned $21$ sporadic $1$-parametric series listed in \cite{kurz2017packing}.
-The characterization of the possible lengths of $q^r$-divisible projective linear codes is more difficult than in the non-projective case of Theorem~\ref{thm:characterization}.
-For the corresponding Frobenius number the sharpest upper bound in the binary case $q=2$ is $\frobeniusproj{r}{2}\le 2^{2r}-2^{r-1}-1$.
-The lengths of projective $2$- and $4$-divisible linear binary codes have been completely determined, but already for projective $8$-divisible codes there is a single open case, which is length $59$ \cite{projective_divisible_binary_codes}.